 - Dimensions: Sheet: 26.5 x 35 cms

-US Army veteran John G Drury’s pictorial “Mem-O-Map of Europe” , a wartime memento for recently demobbed servicemen
+US Army veteran John G Drury’s pictorial “Mem-O-Map of the Philippine Islands” [1945/6], a memento for demobbed servicemen

 About this piece:

-John G Drury’s attractive pictorial map of Europe, designed to provide a potentially personalized record of the service activities of returning US veterans who had seen active service in Europe during the final stages of World War II.
+John G Drury’s attractive pictorial map of the Philippine Islands, designed to provide a potentially personalized record of the service activities of returning US veterans who had seen active service in the Pacific Theatre during World War II.

-The series of Mem-O-Maps that Drury designed in late 1945 and copyrighted in early 1946 comprised individual maps of Okinawa; Korea & Japan; The Philippine Islands; Oahu (Hawaii); and this further map of the European Continent.
-All were printed in deliberately bright and colourful primary colours and were each embellished with amusing historical, artistic, cultural & gastronomic vignettes that did much to belie the terrible destructive impact of the war upon the regions shown, notably here the British Isles and Nazi-occupied Europe.
+The series of Mem-O-Maps that Drury designed in late 1945 and copyrighted in early 1946 comprised individual maps of Okinawa; Japan and Korea; The Philippine Islands; Oahu (Hawaii); and one additional map focusing on the European Theatre.
+All were printed in deliberately bright and colourful primary colours and were each embellished with amusing historical, artistic, cultural & gastronomic vignettes that did much to belie the terrible destructive impact of the war upon the regions shown.

-Each Mem-O-Map had the potential to be further customized by its owner to provide a unique personalized geography and memorial of wartime service.
-This could be done by completing the dates of arrival and departure to/from the USA and by adding the individual’s name & organization/unit and the dates & movements of their unit, in this case across the map of Western Europe.
+Each Mem-O-Map had the potential to be customized by its owner to provide a unique personalized geography and memorial of their wartime service.
+This could be done by completing the dates of arrival and departure to/from the USA and by adding the individual’s name & organization/unit and the locations, dates & movements of themselves individually & or their unit collectively through the regions depicted.

 To read more about John Gottlieb Drury and his unusual Mem-O-Maps see to our recent Blog post

-Refs: Katherine Harmon: You Are Here Personal Geographies and Other Maps of the Imagination, p.119
+Refs: cf Katherine Harmon: You Are Here Personal Geographies and Other Maps of the Imagination, p.119